Francis Bernard (American football)

-Francis Bernard (born April 8, 1995) is an American football linebacker for the DC Defenders of the XFL.
+Francis Bernard (born April 8, 1995) is an American professional football linebacker.
 He played college football at Brigham Young University and the University of Utah.

-Early years
+Early life

 After playing his freshman year of high school football at Bingham High School, he transferred to Herriman High School.
 As a sophomore, he had 139 carries for 754 yards and 8 touchdowns.

 As a junior, he was a two-way player at running back and linebacker, totaling 178 carries for 1,547 yards, 22 touchdowns and 29 tackles and one interception.
 He received Region Offensive MVP honors, Region 7 and Class 4A All-state honors at running back.

 As a senior, he tallied 96 carries for 822 yards, 15 touchdowns, 24 tackles and 4 interceptions.
 He received Region 7 and Class 4A honorable-mention All-state honors at running back.
 He committed to Brigham Young University on December 11, 2012.
 He also practiced basketball and rugby.

 Bernard served in a mission for the Church of Jesus Christ of Latter-day Saints in Atlanta for 2 years.

 College career

 As a true freshman at BYU in 2015, he was a backup running back and appeared in 10 games.
 He registered 52 carries for 334 yards (second on the team), a 6.4-yard average, 7 rushing touchdowns (second on the team), 17 receptions for 56 yards and 2 receiving touchdowns.

 As a sophomore in 2016, he was converted into a linebacker.
 He started 12 games at outside linebacker, posting 79 tackles (third on the team), 5.5 tackles for loss, 2 sacks, 3 interceptions (one returned for a touchdown) and 3 pass breakups.
 He had 16 tackles against Mississippi State University.
 He was not allowed to play in the 2016 Poinsettia Bowl due to a violation of team rules.

 It was later revealed that he was also facing suspension for violating BYU's honor code.
 Bernard eventually elected to enroll at Rio Salado College, before transferring in August 2018 to the University of Utah.
 As a junior, he was part of a linebacking corp that included future NFL players Chase Hansen and Cody Barton.
 He started 2 out of 12 games in place of an injured Hansen.
 He collected 38 tackles (5 for loss), one interception and two pass breakups.
 He had 10 tackles against the University of Colorado.

-As a senior in 2019, he started 14 games at middle linebacker and was a part of a stout defense that saw 6 players selected in the 2020 NFL Draft.
+As a senior in 2019, he started 14 games at middle linebacker and was a part of a stout defense that saw 6 players selected in the 2020 NFL draft.
 He recorded 85 tackles (second on the team), 7.5 tackles for loss (tied for fifth on the team) and 2 interceptions.
 He was named first-team All-Pac-12 and participated in the 2020 Senior Bowl.
 He had 12 tackles against Northern Illinois University.